search ]

 Will Gutenberg Break My Site?

-However, if your site relies on Custom Meta Boxes and you update to version 5.0, it is reasonable to assume that the editing experience for pages and posts will be disrupted.
-There is also the possibility that certain plugins you are using will encounter issues with Gutenberg.
-In this case, the impact will be particularly felt on those plugins that use Custom Meta Boxes if their developers have not updated them to work seamlessly with the new editor.
+However, if your site relies on Custom Meta Boxes, the editing experience for pages and posts may be disrupted.
+Some plugins that use Custom Meta Boxes may also encounter issues if their developers have not updated them for the block editor.

-In any case, it is highly recommended to perform tests and experiments in a local environment or a development environment before updating your live site.
-Even if you are knowledgeable and decide to check this on the live site, it is advisable to perform a full backup of your WordPress site before the update.
+It is highly recommended to perform tests in a local or development environment before updating your live site.
+Even for a quick check on the live site, make sure to perform a full backup of your WordPress site first.

 Your Options as WordPress Site Owners

-• Disable Gutenberg or postpone the update until you are ready for this change.
+• Disable Gutenberg or postpone the transition until you are ready.

 How to Disable Gutenberg Using a Plugin